roohit-pandey/prepration_checker-recommender/README.md

 ---

-This Placement Preparation Helper was made for a school project where we had to make something on our own to show that we can solve problems and write code.
+This Placement Preparation Helper was made for a project where we had to make something on our own to show that we can solve problems and write code.